decredcommunity/outreach/pr-materials-march-2020.md

 Decred is a community-directed cryptocurrency with built-in governance to make it a superior long-term store of value.

 - Decred's hybrid PoW/PoS consensus mechanism, transparent proposal and voting system, and continually funded treasury make it secure, adaptable, and sustainable.
-- Every Decred community member with "skin in the game" - stakeholders, developers, and miners - can vote on the direction of the project.
+- Every Decred holder has "skin in the game", is a "stakeholder" and can vote on the direction of the project (regardless of being a miner, developer, or other contributor).
 Stakeholders collectively determine the policy, development plan, budget, and consensus rule changes.
 They also approve the miners' work - effectively aligning interests to ensure the best possible outcome for all.
 - As it moves towards becoming a Decentralized Autonomous Organization (DAO), Decred is intentionally designed to fund all the parties involved in its governance.
 Each block reward compensates miners, stakeholders, and the Treasury, which pays contractors who work on Decred.

 ### Decentralization - The Decred Ethos